cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: 3.
-My school has an Acceptable Use Policy (AUP) for digital technologies.
+My school has an Acceptable Use Policy (AUP) for digital technologies and I know where to access it.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
         - answer: There is no policy
     - statement: 4.
+I feel confident that I understand the AUP and how to monitor it within school.
+      responses:
+        - answer: Strongly agree
+        - answer: Agree
+        - answer: Neutral
+        - answer: Disagree
+        - answer: Strongly disagree
+    - statement: 5.
 My school has a clear cyberbullying policy.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
         - answer: There is no policy
-    - statement: 5.
+    - statement: 6.
 I clearly understand the appropriate steps to take when a cyberbullying/online incident involving my pupils is brought to my attention.
       responses: